 Irish Castles and Manors

-This superior tour lets you enjoy the very best of Superior Irish Castles and Manors in Ireland.
+An ideal choice for honeymoons in Ireland, this superior tour lets you enjoy the very best of Superior Irish Castles and Manors in Ireland.
 This tour is ideal for a superior honeymoon or family vacation.

-Additional highlights of the Platinum Tour!
+Additional highlights of the Platinum Tour

-To top it off, your tour price includes 2 gourmet dining experiences in 2 of Ireland’s premier restaurants, The Michelin Star restaurants of Patrick Guilbaud’s in The Merrion and The Earl of Thomond restaurant in Dromoland Castle.
+To top it off, your tour price includes 2 gourmet dining experiences in 2 of Ireland’s premier restaurants, The Michelin Star restaurants of Patrick Guilbaud in The Merrion and The Earl of Thomond restaurant in Dromoland Castle.

 Included in your tour price;